-Steve concentrates on DNDO-related programs within NCI.
+Steve has been part of NCI and has worked on DNDO-related programs since 2014.
 Prior, he was a systems engineer and instrumentation specialist for NIF x-ray imaging diagnostics, a software developer and manager for NIF's control system, and an algorithm engineer for the NIF optics inspection and shot data analysis teams.
 Steve received his Ph.
 D. in Physics from the University of California, Davis.